rwpenney/pmcyg/README.txt

 automatically if you execute 'make install'.
 Running pmcyg without any command-line options will automatically start the GUI if the 'Tkinter' package is available.

-If you want to use pmcyg with the 3.x series of Python, you can use the 'pmcyg-2to3.py' executable in place of 'pmcyg.py', or use the standard '2to3' conversion program available with recent versions of Python.

 Usage